ejci/Google-Auth-for-Titanium/readme.md

-Google Auth for Titanium
+Google Auth (OAuth 2.0) for Titanium
 =======

 Google Auth for Titanium is a module for Appcelerator Titanium.
-It allows to authenticate user with Google OAuth 2.0.
+It allows to authenticate user with Google OAuth 2.0 and then work with Google Apis.
+To understand how it works you must check [Google Accounts Authentication and Authorization docs](https://developers.google.com/accounts/docs/OAuth2InstalledApp).

 ##Example Usage
 Check the example App to see it in action.

-Titanium:
+It is pretty simple but you will need to get your CLIENT_ID and CLIENT_SECRET from [Google Api Console](https://code.google.com/apis/console/).

+#Titanium code:

 	:::javascript
 	//initialize module
 	var GoogleAuth = require('modules/googleAuth');
 	var googleAuth = new GoogleAuth({
-		clientId : '603133810021.apps.googleusercontent.com',
+		clientId : 'CLIENT_ID',
-		clientSecret : 'uNUk7OSfK8p26pnuIfDQ5IKV',
+		clientSecret : 'CLIENT_SECRET',
 		propertyName : 'googleToken',
 		scope : ['https://www.googleapis.com/auth/tasks', 'https://www.googleapis.com/auth/tasks.readonly']
 	});